-Don't give up on vegetable gardening, just because your yard is not very sunny.
-All plants need some sun, to grow well, but there are a few vegetables that will tolerate and even appreciate partial shade.
-This is especially true during the hottest days of the growing season.
-Afternoon shade would be a relief after a few hours of intense morning sun.
-You can even grow some vegetables in areas near tree branches, that are in dappled shade for most of the day.
+Don't give up on vegetable gardening just because your yard is not very sunny.
+All plants need some sun to grow well but there are a few vegetables that will tolerate and even appreciate partial shade.
+This is especially true during the hottest days of the growing season when afternoon shade is a relief after hours of intense morning sun.
+You can even grow some vegetables in areas near trees that are in dappled shade for most of the day.

-Vegetables that grow in shade are predominately leafy vegetables and root crops, so focus on growing them.
-Vegetables that produce fruits, like tomatoes, cucumbers and eggplant, really need all the sun they can get.
+Vegetables that grow in shade are predominately leafy vegetables and root crops, so they make the best choices.
+Vegetables that produce fruits, like tomatoes, cucumbers, and eggplant, need all the sun they can get.

 01 of 05

 Leafy salad greens are staples in the spring garden.
 They like the cool, dewy days early in the season and you can succession plant most of them for a long harvest period.
 It gets a little tricky to keep them growing in the hottest part of the summer.
 They are slow to germinate in hot, dry weather and quick to bolt to seed when they do grow.
 You can wait until the temperatures cool again in the fall or you can take advantage of a shady spot in the garden––even behind taller corn or tomato plants––and keep them going all summer.
 They will still need extra water in hot weather.

 Leafy vegetables grown for cooking, rather than salads and fresh eating, will actually grow slower and more tender in afternoon shade.
 They probably won't get as large as their full-sun counterparts, but the smaller "baby" leaves require less cooking and are often sweeter.